 Tanya Kerr studied Conservation Ecology and worked at Shamwari Game Reserve before doing her PhD at Stellenbosch University.
 Her research focused on the molecular epidemiology and the evolution of Feline Immunodeficiency Virus (FIV) in African lions and leopards in the Kruger National Park.
 She joined the Animal TB Group in 2017 is investigating TB/FIV co-infection in African felids.

-Netanya Bernitz did her MSc at the University of Cape Town working on HIV-1 subtype C. She then worked as a Molecular Biology Product Specialist before begining her PhD.
+Netanya Bernitz did her MSc at the University of Cape Town working on HIV-1 subtype C transmission.
+She then worked as a Molecular Biology Product Specialist before beginning her PhD in the Animal TB group.
 Her project aims to characterize the in vitro cell-mediated immune response of cattle and buffaloes in order to discover novel approaches to the diagnosis of Mycobacterium bovis infection.
 Orcid: 0000-0003-1199-7005.

 Eduard Roos did his undergraduate and BSc (Hons) studies in zoology.
 After starting his research as an MSc he has upgraded to a PhD Molecular Biology.
 This project focuses on the development of novel diagnostic techniques for the detection of Mycobacterium bovis in warthogs as well as the epidemiology of TB in this species.
 Eduard is an officer on the Tygerberg Postgraduate Student Council.
 Orcid: 0000-0002-3679-4995

 Josephine Chileshe did her MSc in Veterinary Science at the University of Pretoria.
 She then worked as a lab manager at a diagnostic veterinary laboratory in Zambia before starting her PhD in the Animal TB group.
 Her project aims to identify biomarkers and develop diagnostic tests for Mycobacterium bovis infection in African rhinoceros.

 Candice de Waal majored in Biochemistry and Genetics for her BSc at Stellenbosch University.
-Her Honours project will focus on developing a real time PCR assay to genotype species of the Mycobacterium tuberculosis complex.
+She then completerd her BSc honors with the Animal TB group, where she started work on developing a real time PCR assay to genotype species of the Mycobacterium tuberculosis complex.
 Her Masters' research will focus on the identification of novel cytokine biomarkers for tuberculosis detection in African elephants (Loxodonta africana).